Master of Library Science

 Luddy offers the option to add a Master of Information Science (M.I.S.) to your M.L.S. at any point during the degree program.
 Developing a wide range of skills and experience utilizing emerging technologies makes your background even more compelling to future employers.

-Meet the Luddy Graduate Team
+Meet the Luddy Graduate team

 Meet Us